 “The Kiss”, Klimt's world-renowned painting, has even lead to an annual competition during which people can send in their Kiss Photo to win a trip to Vienna and the Belvedere Museum.

-While I only had time to check out “The Kiss” painting at the Upper Belvedere during my last trip to Vienna, I did check out all the exhibition rooms at the Lower Belvedere, where temporary exhibitions compete for your attention with stately rooms such as the Marble Gallery and the Golden Room.
+While I only had time to check out “The Kiss” painting at the Upper Belvedere palace and museum during my last trip to Vienna, I did check out all the exhibition rooms at the Lower Belvedere, where temporary exhibitions compete for your attention with stately rooms such as the Marble Gallery and the Golden Room.

 Klimt is not the end.
 Awakening in Central Europe

 After the deaths of Klimt, Moser, Wagner, and Schiele, what came next for Vienna’s blossoming modern art world?
-This temporary exhibition at the Lower Belvedere Palace focuses on this new era of artists in the Austro-Hungarian Empire and how the World Wars, politics and international connections all molded that art scene.
-Visitors can enjoy 80 works by artists including Klimt, Schiele, and Moser as well as artists that came after them.
+This temporary exhibition at the Lower Belvedere Palace focused on this new era of artists in the Austro-Hungarian Empire and how the World Wars, politics and international connections all molded that art scene.
+Visitors could enjoy 80 works by artists including Klimt, Schiele, and Moser as well as artists that came after them.

 Practical information Upper and Lower Belvedere museums